Persuasion (2022 film): Plot

 Louisa, in a misguided attempt at flirtation, has Captain Wentworth catch her as she jumps down the last stairs of a staircase.
-She tries to repeat the gesture from a greater height, despite Wentworth's objections, and is seriously injured.
+She tries to repeat the act from a greater height, despite Wentworth's objections, and is seriously injured.
 Captain Benwick fetches a doctor, and Mary resolves to stay with her while Anne goes to Bath.

 In Bath, Anne is reacquainted with William Elliot, who begins to pursue her.
 He also states that his intention in Bath is to ensure Anne's father does not marry Mrs Clay, who could bear a son that would displace him as heir to the estate.
-Anne becomes distraught upon learning of Louisa's engagement following her recovery.
+Anne becomes distraught upon learning of Louisa's engagement to a naval captain following her recovery, assuming it to be Wentworth.
 Wentworth arrives and reveals that he has been made an offer of a ship and is deciding whether to take it.
 Upon seeing William Elliot's pursuit of Anne, he decides to accept the offer.

+Mary's family and Captain Harville arrive in Bath for a visit, and Anne learns that it is Captain Benwick Louisa is engaged to marry, the two of them having fallen in love during her convalescence.
 Wentworth overhears Anne and Harville discussing the relative faithfulness of men and women in love.
 Deeply moved by what Anne says about women not giving up their feelings of love even when all hope is lost, Wentworth writes her a note declaring his feelings for her and departs.
 Anne runs after Wentworth, along the way seeing William Elliot in a romantic embrace with Mrs Clay.

 Anne and Captain Wentworth declare themselves to each other and embrace.
 William Elliot and Mrs Clay marry.
 Later, Wentworth shows Anne how to use a sextant while the happy couple look out over the ocean as they talk of their impending naval voyage.